For further articles on these topics:

 So when you lose someone, and you feel isolated, alone, and crazy.
-You feel like people don't want you to talk about it, like people want you to get over it, like no one else gets it.
-Lies lies lies!
-In real life thousands of people are right there with you, all keeping their big mouths shut because they're worried about making other people uncomfortable.
+You feel like people don't want you to talk about it and want you to get over it.
+But in real life, thousands of people are right there with you, grieving and keeping their mouths shut because they're worried about making other people uncomfortable.

 Chelsea talks about the loss of her brother and her mother.
 She opens up about the difficulties of her grief first as a child, then later about losing her mother and saying goodbye.
 We are sure it wasn't an easy topic to talk about on national TV, but we are so glad she did.

 So, I am not going to lie, I am obsessed with The Bloggess, Jenny Lawson.
 Obsessed.
 If I listed all the reasons you guys may worry I am a stalker (I am not, I swear, but if anyone knows how I can make Jenny my best friend in real life please email me).

 The Bloggess has more than 2 million visitors a month (because she is hilarious and smart and insightful and honest and if you don't follow her blog you should).
 What makes her truly amazing is that she speaks up about the stuff so many are trying their hardest to hide or avoid -- depression, anxiety, self-harm, suicide, and the fact that sometimes you have to work to be furiously happy.